Planting and Growing Lupines

 How to Plant Lupines

-• First, just loosen soil for the lupines’ long tap roots to grow; loosen to a depth of about 1 to 1-1/2 foot; amend with organic matter and grit for good drainage.
+• First, just loosen the soil for the lupines’ long tap roots to grow.
+Loosen to a depth of about 1 to 1-1/2 feet; amend with organic matter and grit for good drainage.

 • To sow seeds, dig a hole 1/2 inch deeper than the seedling pot and twice as wide.
 Space seedlings for smaller varieties about 1 foot apart and larger varieties about 2 to 3 feet apart.